-For example, TD is developing an AI chatbot within its mobile app.
+For example, TD is developing a conversational AI chatbot within its mobile app.
 This will allow customers to essentially text the chatbot and receive the same support they’d receive over the phone – just more quickly and efficiently.
 And it only works if the app can take into account each customer’s previous brand interactions.
 That includes interactions with marketing, sales, and customer service.

 “This just scratches the surface of the ways we will be able to leverage customer data to improve the customer experience,” said Ruby Walia, Head of Mobile and Online Banking at TD.
 “With tools such as AI … we are limited only by our imagination in terms of what can be created.”

 Today, only 14% of tech companies describe themselves as leading-edge when it comes to AI.
 Only that small sliver of marketers are using the top tools and technologies available to improve customer experiences through automation.
 What’s worse is 20% of tech companies are inactive in the AI space.

 Those companies are in danger of being left behind.
 After all, customers are only going to demand more personalized and instantaneous experiences.
 And they want these experiences to be delivered on their preferred platforms.

 “We will interact more and more with devices via talk and text, on a range of devices and locations, often determined and delivered by machine learning algorithms,” the Altimeter report states.
 “As a result, AI will shape our experiences with companies, products, and services in unprecedented ways.”

 So it’s going to happen.
 You just have to be ready for it.

 Here are the facts: 84% of consumers trust online reviews as much as a personal recommendation, and consumers are also...